oscbyspro/DiffableTextViews/Notes.md

 ### NumericTextStyles
     - Trailing redundant characters should be removable.
 Remove trailing redundant characters if number is at max value.
-    - Consider implementing some parser structs as Copy-On-Write.
+    - Consider implementing parsers as Copy-On-Write.

 # FIXMEs